rodneyshupe/Cookbook/Recipes/Sides/MexicanRice.rst

 Directions
 ----------

-1. Place rice in fine-mesh strainer and rinse under cold running water for 1 1/2 minutes.
-Shake strainer vigorously to remove all excess water; set aside.
+1. Rinse rice in a fine-mesh strainer under cold running water for 1 1/2 minutes; shake vigorously to remove all excess water and set aside.
 2. Process tomato, jalapeno, 1 1/2 teaspoons salt, garlic, and 1/4 teaspoon
-   pepper in food processor until smooth, about 30 seconds, scraping down sides of bowl as needed.
-Transfer mixture to 4-cup liquid measuring cup.
+   pepper in a food processor until smooth, about 30 seconds, scraping down the sides as needed.
+Transfer to a 4-cup liquid measuring cup and stir to deflate foam if necessary, then add enough broth to equal 2 1/2 cups.
-   Stir to deflate foam, if necessary, then add enough broth to equal 2 1/2 cups.
+3. Heat oil in a large saucepan over medium-high until shimmering, then add rice and cook, stirring frequently, until the edges begin to turn translucent, about 2 minutes.
+Add tomato paste and cook, stirring constantly, until uniformly coloured, about 1 minute.
+Add the tomato mixture and bring to a boil; stir the rice, cover, and reduce heat to low.
-3. Heat oil in large saucepan over medium-high heat until shimmering.
-Add rice and cook, stirring frequently, until edges begin to turn translucent, about 2 minutes.
-Add tomato paste and cook, stirring constantly, until mixture is uniformly coloured, about 1 minute.
-Add tomato mixture and bring to boil.
-Stir rice, cover, and reduce heat to low.
-Cook for 20 minutes.
+   Cook 20 minutes.
 4. Let stand, covered, off heat for 10 minutes.
 Stir in cilantro and season with salt and pepper to taste.
-Transfer rice to serving bowl.
-Serve with lime wedges.
+Transfer to a serving bowl and serve with lime wedges.